-Vietnam, with the increasingly deregulated business environment, ambitious
+Vietnam, with an increasingly deregulated business environment and ambitious

-reform, has experienced a robust growth with average GDP growth of 6 per
+reform, has experienced robust growth with an average GDP growth of 6 per

-Foreign Direct Investment (FDI) to the Vietnam reached US$24.4 billion in
+Foreign Direct Investment (FDI) to Vietnam hit a record high of

 “Vietnam continued to surprise the region and the world by the depth